 Transcoding should generally avoided;

-If both narrowband and wideband codecs are offered in a VoIP session the wideband codecs should be placed in top priority
+If the originating network supports both wideband codec, then if both narrowband and wideband codecs are offered in a VoIP session the wideband codecs should be placed in top priority.
+Otherwise, the highest priority narrowband codec offered by the originating network shall be placed in top priority.

 Wideband codec continuity offers the optimal quality; Service Providers should offer a fallback to narrowband codec that is universally supported (e.g. G.711) along with its supported high quality codec(s).